Horrific images show monkeys attacking and killing 250 dogs in India - NZ Herald

 Residents in the villages where the monkeys have gone on murderous rampages are living in fear, as some of them have also come under attack.

-The monkeys are thought to be carrying out the killings as acts of "revenge", after a pack of dogs killed one of the monkeys' babies.
+The monkeys are thought to be carrying out the killings as acts of "revenge", after a pack of dogs killed one of the monkey's babies.

 AdvertisementAdvertise with NZME.